 If you don’t want to rely on batteries or solar options, candles could be the best option for you.
 You probably have candles lying around your home right now, and it’s easy to find replacements.
 Candles smell nice, look good, and you can repurpose them as décor after the blackout ends.

-If you decide to use candles as emergency lighting, make sure to place them in a safe location.
+If you decide to use candles as emergency lighting for home use, make sure to place them in a safe location.
 Keep them away from any flammable material and use candle holders to collect melting wax.
 Always remember to monitor open flames to avoid a potentially dangerous situation.

 Those native to the coast know how extreme conditions can get during a massive storm.
 Experts make hurricane lamps out of specialized materials that can withstand top-force winds and harsh conditions.
 Plus, hurricane lanterns will hold a flame for hours, no matter the external forces acting upon it.